rago89/my-study-guide/arrays.md

 ## Using **Set()** with _**spread operator**_

-I can filter an array without adding the prototype of the function **Set**
+I can search fo repeated elements in an array without adding the prototype of the function **Set**

 ```js
 let a = [ . . .new Set (b)]; // a is now [ “H”, “e”, “l”, “o”];